sharknoon/home-station/README.md

 ## 🚧 Roadmap
 - 🛟 Automatic Backups to popular cloud providers like Google Drive, Onedrive etc... as well as your own hardware
 - 🛡️ Single sign-on for all your apps

+## Motivation
+I have been using [Portainer](https://www.portainer.io) for all my docker compose stacks and [traefik](https://traefik.io/traefik/) as my reverse proxy.
+Installing a new open-source app incorporated at least the following steps:

+1. Copying the `docker-compose.yml` (or creating one from a given `docker run` command)
+2. Applying proxy settings in the form of labels to it
+3. Adding it to the reverse proxy network
+4. Creating volumes to persist data

+One day I had enough, because I already had installed ~100 compose stacks this way.
+I wanted to create an opiniated approach to installing apps, that just requires one click and is the same for everybody.